Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 18:16 So I did give a talk and it's great.

-18:24 And they are gonna chop up the videos and I think that's what they've told me that they're gonna chop up the videos.
+18:28 And I think that's what they've told me that they're going to chop up the videos.

-18:31 But for now, the day one and day twos are available.
+18:31 But for now, the day one and day two is available.

-18:34 If you really wanna watch mine, it's about sharing pytest fixtures.
+18:33 If you really want to watch mine, it's about sharing pytest figure fixtures.

 18:58 Do you have any extras?

-19:09 But the reason I thought of that is, the latest episode right now is Python tips and tricks for better testing.
+19:08 But the reason I thought of that is the latest episode right now is Python tips and tricks for better testing.

-19:14 That also brings into some of the stuff that you talked about in your talk.
+19:14 That also brings into some of the stuff that you talked about your talk.

-19:17 So if people are interested, they should check out this episode and they can see a cool hat if they do.
+19:17 So if people are interested, they should check out this episode and they can see a cool hat.

 19:32 So let me tell you about my router challenges here.